 In this captivating biography, readers will learn how Emperor Justinian I ruled the Byzantine Empire for 38 years.
 Featuring eye-catching images, maps, and photos, stunning facts, and easy to read text, readers will be introduced to Justinian's Code, the Nika Rebellion, and iconoclasm.
 Readers will be fascinated as they discover that Justinian put down a rebellion, conquered new territory, and even survived the bubonic plague!
 To provide readers with tools they'll need to better understand the content, this book features an accessible glossary and index.

 By the 1800s, Mexican and American settlers were starting colonies throughout Texas.
 After Mexico won its independence from Spain, the real fight for Texas began.
-Through supportive text, vivid images, a helpful glossary, index, table of contents, and engaging sidebars and facts, readers will learn about Texas history, Texas colonization, the missions in Texas, Stephen F. Austin, and The Alamo.
+Through supportive text, vivid images, maps, and engaging sidebars and facts, readers will learn about important aspects of Texas history, including Texas colonization, the missions in Texas, Stephen F. Austin, and The Alamo.
+Text features like a table of contents, glossary, and index are included to help readers better understand the content and vocabulary.
+This book also includes an in-class writing activity that allows students to pay tribute to the Texas longhorn.

 Medieval England was a time of great change and uncertainty.
 Readers will be enthralled as they learn about various aspects of the Middle Ages in England including the feudal system, Hundred Years War, War of the Roses, and the bubonic plague.
 The detailed images and captivating facts and sidebars work in conjunction with easy to read text, glossary, and index to give readers an enjoyable and engaging reading experience that introduces them to such rulers as Henry II, Thomas Beckett, Eleanor of Aquitaine, and Richard the Lion Hearted.